VBS-03/Formula1-Racing-Analysis-Azure-End-To-End-Project/README.md

 ![Report on Dominant Team](Report_Dominant_Team.png)

 ### ETL Pipeline:
-- Leveraged Azure Data Factory to develop a robust pipeline which can orchestrate the entire data flow.
+- Utilized Azure Data Factory to design and implement a robust pipeline for orchestrating the complete data flow.
-- **ETL flow comprises two parts:**
+- **The ETL process is structured into two key components:**
-  * **Ingestion:** Process data from Bronze zone to Silver zone [<ins>Note: We could have ingested the data directly by creating **HTTP** linked service to the ergast API but here we have loaded the raw files directly into the raw container for easier project implementation</ins>]
+  * **Ingestion:** Transfers data from the Bronze zone (raw data) to the Silver zone (standardized data). [<ins>Note: Although direct ingestion from the Ergast API via an HTTP linked service was possible, raw files were loaded into the raw container to simplify project implementation.</ins>]
-  * **Transformation:** Process data from Silver zone to Gold zone
+  * **Transformation:** Processes data from the Silver zone to the Gold zone, preparing it for analytical and reporting purposes.

+- In the initial pipeline, data stored in JSON and CSV formats is ingested using Apache Spark with minimal transformations before being saved as a Delta table.
+The transformations include:
+  * Dropping unnecessary columns.
+  * Renaming headers for consistency.
+  * Applying a defined schema.
+  * Adding audit columns such as **ingestion_date** and **file_source** for tracking purposes.
+Additionally, the **file_date** parameter is dynamically passed as a notebook parameter in Azure Data Factory (ADF), enabling flexible and efficient data processing workflows.
+-  All these operations were performed in the ingestion notebooks within Databricks.
+A linked service to Databricks was created to enable notebook invocation through ADF triggers, with the required roles assigned for seamless integration.
+-  The two key activities included in each pipeline are as follows:
+  1. **Get Metadata** - This activity retrieves folder details from the raw container to verify if a folder for a specified date (passed as a pipeline trigger parameter) exists.
+  2. **If Condition** -
+      * Executes the TRUE path if the folder for the specified date is present (exists flag = True).
+In this case, all file ingestion notebooks placed under the TRUE section execute concurrently, as their execution order has no dependencies.
+      * If the folder is missing, the exists flag is set to False, and the FALSE path executes.
+This ensures the pipeline succeeds by sending an email alert indicating the absence of files for the specified date.